 The OBID offers direct assistance to our membership to combat the issue of graffiti by providing resources for removal and prevention.
 OBID encourages all members to report any vandalism on your property to 911.
 The OBID also encourages members to report vandalism to the City of Pittsburgh Mayor’s Service Center by dialing 311 or visiting http://www.pittsburghpa.gov/311/form/.
 The 311 response line is able to provide removal services in appropriate situations free of charge.
 In the event that the City of Pittsburgh is unable to remove the graffiti, the property owner may be notified that removal by other means may be necessary.

 For more information on the effects of graffiti, www.graffitihurts.org is an excellent resource, or for more information, please contact Jonathan Winkler at 412-683-6243 ext.
 19 or via email at: firstname.lastname@example.org.

-OBID’s Business Recruitment Development program has been developed to strengthen the competitive edge of central Oakland’s commercial district by increasing retail diversity and by reducing storefront vacancies.
+OBID’s Business Recruitment and Development program is designed to strengthen the competitive edge of our commercial district.
+We assist our members to increase retail diversity and to reduce storefront vacancies.
 The program provides education, outreach and coordination of information and activities that work to build critical relationships between retail tenants and property owners.